 The capital of Wyoming is Cheyenne.
 Wyoming is bordered on the West by Idaho, on the east by South Dakota, on the North by Montana, and on the south by Colorado.
-Wyoming is a mountain region and covered by plains.
+Wyoming is a mountainous state but is also covered by plains.
 The inhabitants of Wyoming state are called Wyomingites.
 This state is abbreviated as WY.

 Wyoming is informally referred to as “Cowboy State” or “Big Wyoming.”
 The state has its own flag and seal.